AUTISM - FAQ's (Frequently Asked Questions)

 What services do we offer?

 • Face to Face comprehensive Autism assessments for children, young people and adults.
 This diagnostic service is available for children and adults.
-The assessments will be conducted by fully trained clinicians.
+The assessments will be conducted by qualified HCPC Registered clinicians.
 The assessment will be conducted face to face at your home or at a pre-arranged location.

 • Pre-diagnostic consultations - This consultation service is available to parents who are concerned that their child or young person has an autism spectrum disorder and are seeking advice on whether or not pursue a diagnostic assessment now or in the future.